turingschool/backend-curriculum-site/module2/misc/sessions_cookies_and_flashes.markdown

 Visit the director show page once more and check to see that you hit the `byebug` in the terminal where your server is running.
 From there, check to see what is stored in our session by entering `session[:secret]` in your byebug session.
 Rails translates the encrypted cookie that lives on the client's machine into something that you can read and use in your controller.

-Note thate the `flash` that you have been using is a special type of session that Rails automatically expires after one request.
+Note that the `flash` that you have been using is a special type of session that Rails automatically expires after one request.
 Generally we use it in our views to give users feedback about actions they have performed.

 #### Questions